CodeYourFuture/syllabus-archive/others/mongodb-101.md

 ### Exercise 4a:

-Find the user Maria that you inserted in exercise 1
+Find the user Mary that you inserted in exercise 1

 ### Exercise 4b: